RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: Introduction

+The main contributions of this paper are as follows: \begin{itemize} \item RobustFair provides a novel approach to evaluate the accurate fairness of DNNs against false or biased perturbations.
+It employs the total derivative to capture loss function variations by input perturbations, uses the fairness confusion matrix to guide the false or biased adversarial instance generation, and further infers the ground truth of these adversarial instances.
+This approach marks a significant advancement in comprehensively evaluating the trustworthiness of DNNs across various adversarial perturbation scenarios.

+\item RobustFair applies a data augmentation strategy to leverage the generated adversarial instances for trustworthiness improvement, which helps to prioritize adversarial instances that closely resemble the original training data for augmenting the training dataset and retraining the original DNNs.
+As a result of this augmentation strategy, the retrained models demonstrate significant improvements in both accurate fairness and individual fairness without compromising accuracy.

-\item Comparative case studies on fairness benchmark datasets demonstrate that RobustFair outperforms the state-of-the-art robustness and individual fairness evaluation approaches in both the quantity and quality of adversarial instances identified.
+\item Experimental results on fairness benchmark datasets demonstrate the effectiveness of RobustFair on false or biased perturbation evaluation.
+It outperforms the state-of-the-art robustness and individual fairness evaluation approaches in both the quantity and quality of adversarial instances identified.
 RobustFair can identify more adversarial instances with more diversity, which can be exploited to promote more accurate fairness, and individual fairness of DNNs, without sacrificing accuracy.
 This highlights the superiority of our fairness confusion directed adversarial evaluation.

 \end{itemize}

 The rest of this paper is organized as follows.
 Section 2 reviews briefly related work.
 Section 3 presents the RobustFair approach.
 Its evaluation results are reported and analyzed in Section 4.
 The paper is concluded in Section 5 with some future work.